paulmsmith/website/src/www/posts/penclic-keyboard.md

 ---

 So far, so very good indeed.
+I think of it as a cross between an Apple Magic Keyboard and a mechanical keyboard with some additional features that neither of those commonly have.

 If you're in the UK and would like one of these, I got mine from the UK distributor "[posturite.co.uk](https://www.posturite.co.uk/penclic-mini-keyboard-kb3-bluetooth-black)" and although their site stated a lead time of 1 week, it actually came the next day.

 ## Further reading